scootergrisen/phpbbpo/README.md

 ## phpBB PO Converter
 # These shell scripts can extract the strings from the php files in language packs and create a single PO file.

+You can then use the PO file to check for mistakes in many available tools that knows PO.

 ## Screenshot
 # ![Screenshot of PO converter in terminal](screenshot1.png)